cablelabs/xilinx-operator/README.md

 This is a Phase I proof-of-concept/minimum viable product operator that installs the Xilinx FPGA driver(s) and [device plugin](https://github.com/Xilinx/FPGA_as_a_Service/tree/master/k8s-fpga-device-plugin/) on a specific cluster worker node configuration.

-⚠️ NOTES:

-- To work with an older FPGA, we need to use a particular kernel version with RHEL 7.
+> ⚠️ NOTE: To work with an older FPGA, we need to use a particular kernel version with RHEL 7.
 The driver installation job can only run on a particular machine that matches the exact kernel version with the demo FPGA installed.
 See the ansible role [main vars file](xilinx-operator-example/roles/xilinxtestoperator/vars/main.yml) for the particular kernel and FPGA version supported.

 TODOs: